U.S. House Ag panel mulls safety net changes in farm bill amid soaring costs - NewsBreak

 The big commodity crops, especially corn and wheat, are seeing high prices — due in part to disruption of a global market that usually has Ukraine and Russia as important players.

-Anticipated prices for the 2022 U.S. wheat crop are 50 percent higher than they were in January, according to Joseph Janzen, an agricultural economist at University of Illinois Urbana-Champaign.
+Anticipated prices for the 2022 U.S. wheat crop are 50% higher than they were in January, according to Joseph Janzen, an agricultural economist at the University of Illinois Urbana-Champaign.

-Futures prices for corn and soybean prices are also on the rise: 30 percent for corn and 20 percent higher for soybeans.
+Futures prices for corn and soybeans are also on the rise: 30% higher for corn and 20% higher for soybeans.

 Russia and Belarus are also major fertilizer producers and exporters.
 Those input prices are expected to stay high for the next few years.